 We understand why many business leaders are leaning toward a hybrid approach.
 However, a hybrid IT environment does come with its challenges.
 A hybrid environment can easily produce unmonitored issues and vulnerabilities if it is not properly managed.
 At Pepperdata, we strive to offer a selection of products that ensure that a hybrid cloud environment is operating at maximum capacity around the clock.

-Pepperdata Platform Spotlight monitors your platform and generates a real-time, 360-degree view of all components and applications.
+Pepperdata Platform Spotlight monitors your platform and generates a real-time, correlated view of all components and applications.
 It gathers and analyzes a full suite of performance metrics and makes intelligent recommendations to optimize workloads and alert on performance events.
-Pepperdata Capacity Optimizer automatically optimizes your hybrid IT environment by pinpointing inefficient workloads and recapturing wasted resources so that your big data stack can perform more tasks over time.
-By intelligently managing resources, Pepperdata increases throughput by up to 50%, reduces backlogs, prevents overspending, and boosts overall efficiency.
+Pepperdata Capacity Optimizer automatically optimizes your hybrid IT environment by pinpointing inefficient workloads and recapturing wasted resources so that your big data stack can perform more tasks over time, increasing throughput by up to 50%, reducing backlogs, preventing overspending, and boosting overall efficiency.
+By using its managed autoscaling for your cloud instances, Capacity Optimizer ensures all nodes are fully utilized before additional nodes are added, eliminating waste and reducing costs.